 Sex both expresses and reinforces emotional connectedness.
 When a couple has not had sex in a long time, it is usually a reliable indicator that emotional disengagement is advancing steadily.
 It is yet another indicator that the partners take no pleasure in each other and that the bonds are rapidly eroding if not already in a terminal state.

 Empty marriages are very boring.
 Some couples compensate by pouring themselves into their children so that child-centered activity becomes the sole content of family life.
 Others pour themselves further into careers working late every night so the time with the other is minimized.
 And as emotional satisfaction is sought exclusively outside the marriage the probability of an affair soars.
 The majority of affairs I see in my practice have started with a coworker who takes an interest and is fun to be with.

 6. Preparation for a Single Life

-If you see yourself in this scenario it would be understatement to say that your marriage is in serious trouble.
 I would not try to prognosticate about the precise tipping point beyond which a marriage is absolutely doomed.
-But I can say that these signals, or at least most of them, are present in almost every divorcé I mediate.
-At a minimum it is time for a long and honest talk with your spouse.
+But I can say that these signals, or at least most of them, are present in almost every divorce I mediate.
+If you are experiencing them, at a minimum it is time for a long and honest talk with your spouse.
 If you can't have that talk without it deteriorating into blaming and recrimination, suggest an urgent session with a marriage counselor or family therapist.
-Because if you are heading for divorce, the sooner the two of you face the issue and plan for an amicable separation, the better your chances of achieving a good and non destructive divorce.
+Because if you are heading for divorce, the sooner the two of you face the issue and plan for an amicable separation, the better your chances of achieving a good and non-destructive divorce.